 Step 4: Cleaning and Priming:

 Before you start painting your skull, we’re going to need to clean and prime it.
 First, have a good open space to paint, one in which you can turn the skull easily as well as a good space to flip and turn it.
 Next, if you’re not in a studio, put something underneath it.
 Newspaper, beer boxes, whatever.
 I just unfold Shiner boxes and let it be.
 Now it’s time to clean it.
 Grab a paintbrush and dust off your skull.
 Depending on the stripping process/elements that the skull was exposed to there may be quite a bit of dirt/dust/spiderwebs/and the occasional dead flesh eating beetle (these guys will drop out once you’ve flipped the skull out a few times).
 After it’s dusted, prime it.
-I use KILZ.
 Use whatever you’re comfortable with though.
 And do NOT skip over this step.
 Sure, you can get away without priming some canvases, but with bone you’ll want to use it because the porous nature of the minerals.
 It’ll soak it up and create a fairly smooth and solid surface for you to paint on.
 Let it dry.
 Make sure to do the teeth as well.
+For a more detail, please see my post on preparing your skull and removing odor.

 Step 5: Planning